 This is a Birdcage.
-It is dated 1735–96 and 1880–1910 and we acquired it in 1916.
+We acquired it in 1916.
 Its medium is lacquered wood with inlaid bone,ivory, and ebony (base); carved and cut ivory, carved wood, carved jade, carved amber, cloisonné enamel, glazed porcelain.
 It is a part of the Product Design and Decorative Arts department.

 When the Hewitt sisters travelled to Europe in pursuit of objects for the museum they were creating (see photo of Sarah, Eleanor, and Amy Hewitt in a Venetian gondola), they collected items that, today, might not seem immediately relevant to a design museum—like birdcages.
 The European-focused Hewitt sisters acquired birdcages in various media, such as ceramics and glass.
 Others represent specific architecture from various locations.